 I passionately believe that we ALL need “the wisdom from above.”
 Pure, peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere … don’t you agree?

 God sent His Son to redeem us from our selfishness.
 He also wants to be our friend, our refuge and our protector.
 He alone is our hope.

 We ALL need to repent of our fleshly, arrogant “wisdom.”
 We need to surrender to Christ and get in the Scriptures daily.

 The Apostle Paul admonishes us with yet another word about living life according to God’s design.
 He writes in Ephesians 5:15-17,

 “Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.
 Therefore do not be foolish, but understand what the will of the Lord is.”

 I’ll close with three action points:

-First, are you sitting on the sidelines throwing stones at those who are in the game?
+1. Are you sitting on the sidelines throwing stones at those who are in the game?
 Surrender your life to the only One who is trustworthy to lead you and give you wisdom, Jesus Christ.

-Are you in The Game?
+Are you in the game?
 Do you know your assignment?
 Are you a generational messenger, purposely transmitting the truth?

-Lord Jesus, Come quickly,
+Lord Jesus, come quickly,